Maksym-Marko/mx-time-zone-clock/readme.txt

 5. "MX Timezone Clock" Gutenberg block

 == Changelog ==

+= 5.1 =
+"How does it work" video added.

 = 5.0 =
 Added "MX Timezone Clock" Gutenberg block.
 Now you can add clocks using Gutenberg editor.